fairDataSociety/fairdrive-desktop-app/docs/index.md

 Fairdrive Desktop App is a FUSE client for fairOS-dfs.
 It lets you mount your pod on your own user space and interact with your data.

-> **_IMPORTANT:_**  FDA is under heavy development and in beta stage.
+> **_IMPORTANT:_**  FDA is under heavy development and in BETA stage.
 Some abnormal behaviour, data loss can be observed.
+We do not recommend parallel usage of same account from multiple installations.
+Doing so might corrupt your data.

 ## How do I install FDA?